VashBaldeus/GTAW-Log-Parser/README.md

 ## Building

-NuGet packages must be restored before compiling the project.
+The NuGet package dependencies must be restored before compiling the project.

 ## Contributing